Kaushal-Malvi/JKLU_Sem1_Programming/README.md

 ---

+### ⚠️ Disclaimer
+This is **not an official JKLU repository**.
+It is a student-created resource.
+All program files originally belong to the respective faculty members of **JK Lakshmipat University, Jaipur**, and each file is cited with the faculty name wherever applicable.

+---

 ## 📂 Contents
 - `lab_solutions/` – Programs submitted for lab assignments
 - `class_practice/` – Solutions to questions given during lectures